nerissa29/reading-notes/class2-06.md

 ### What command would you type to install a library/package called ‘jshint’?

 According to [JavaScript: What Is Node and When Should I Use It?], to install the *jshint*, simply type *npm install -g jshint* on your terminal.
-The *jshint* can also be used to lint an index.js, for example, by typing *jshint index.js*; it is a tool that looks for JavaScript code errorrs and problems [3].
+The *jshint* can also be used to lint an index.js, for example, by typing *jshint index.js*; it is a tool that looks for JavaScript code errors and problems [3].

-### What is node used for?
+### What is a node used for?

 It allows the users/developers to write code in JavaScript, which is run by the computer/OS, instead of using or running it in a browser.
-There is also no need to to worry about the compatibility issues since it runs directly from the computer instead of the browser [^2].
+There is also no need to worry about compatibility issues since it runs directly from the computer instead of the browser [^2].

 ## 6 Reasons for Pair Programming

-### What are the 6 reasons for pair programming?
+### What are the six reasons for pair programming?

-Grampa (2018), in her article *6 Reasons for Pair Programming*, staees the 6 reasons why pair programming is important [^4]:
+Grampa (2018), in her article *6 Reasons for Pair Programming*, states the six reasons why pair programming is necessary [^4]:

 - Greater efficiency
 - Engaged collaboration